Property types

 RangeStringLengthRegularExpressionEmailAttribute

-You can create custom attributes that implement either ValidationAttribute.
+Create custom attributes that implement ValidationAttribute.
 See Write custom attributes.